 But how to select the best of the batch?
-Food blogger Emma Christensen over at kitchn recently offered some advice, and it involves a little weight-training.
+Food writer and editor Emma Christensen offered some advice over at kitchn, and it involves a little weight-training.
 When you examine watermelons in the produce section of your local grocery, you want to look for the heaviest one for its size.
 The denser the fruit, the more juice it has.
-That's when it's at its most ripe.
+That’s when it’s at its most ripe.

 Next, check the underside of the watermelon for the “splotch.”
 That’s the yellow patch the watermelon develops by resting on the ground.
 If it’s a creamy yellow, it’s also a good indicator of being ripe.